 Since our inception, we have incurred significant operating losses and negative cash flows from our operations.
-We have generated limited revenue to date from a funding arrangement with CARB-X. We have funded our operations to date primarily with proceeds from the sale of preferred shares and ordinary shares, debt raised under our financing arrangement with SVB and payments received under the funding arrangement with CARB-X. Through June 30, 2019, we had received cash proceeds of \$195.2 million from sales of our Series A and Series B preferred shares and ordinary shares and \$15.0 million from the first drawdown of the Company's SVB loan.
-As of June 30, 2019, we had cash, cash equivalents and restricted cash of \$51.3 million.
+We have generated limited revenue to date from a funding arrangement with CARB-X. We have funded our operations to date primarily through the issuance of ordinary and convertible preferred shares, debt raised under a financing arrangement with SVB, a sub-award from the Trustees of Boston University under the CARB-X program and the proceeds of the Private Placement pursuant to which our wholly owned subsidiary, Iterum Bermuda issued and sold approximately \$51.6 million aggregate principal amount of 6.500% Exchangeable Notes and \$0.1 million aggregate principal amount of RLNs to a group of accredited investors.
+Through March 31, 2020, we had received cash proceeds of \$198.2 million from sales of our Series A and Series B preferred shares and ordinary shares, \$15.0 million from the first drawdown of our SVB loan and net proceeds of approximately \$46.4 million from the Private Placement.

+As of March 31, 2020, we had cash, cash equivalents and restricted cash of \$23.3 million.